Nagham94/Bash-Shell-Script-Database-Management-System-DBMS-/README.md

 3. **Connect to Database**
    - Prompts the user to select an existing database
+   - Allows retry if database name doesn't exist (loop-based selection)
    - Establishes a connection to the database and loads the Table Menu
    - Sets the current database context for subsequent table operations
+   - Returns to Main Menu when done with table operations

 4. **Drop Database**
    - Prompts the user to select a database to delete